scottrippey/zustand-refined/README.md

 - `Bears3` is implemented "correctly", and will only rerender when the `bears` value changes!
 Using a selector ensures we minimize the rerendering.
 This is great.
 However, even this approach comes with trouble.
 The `useBears` hook doesn't require a selector, and even if it did, we can't enforce that the selector is picking the "minimum" amount of data.

-Here's how `zustand-actions` solves this problem:
+Here's how `zustand-refined` solves this problem:
 1. The `getState()` method is not exposed
 2. The `useStore` hook is only exposed to the `hooks` configuration
 3. The `hooks` configuration enables you to write specific hooks, which only return the minimum amount of data using selectors, can properly cache the selectors, and don't expose the entire state object.